 Old Sacramento is also home to the California Railroad Museum showcasing the early modes of transportation that brought people and goods to this bustling town during the 1800’s.

 Be prepared to spend hours enjoying Evangeline’s, full of every gift imaginable under one roof.
 After you have picked out that gag gift to bring home as a souvenir head upstairs to the 3 story costume mansion with any costume your heart desires, open all year round.
-You can even take a ride on a tiger!

 12. Candy Heaven

 Get ready for candy overload!
 Satisfy your sweet tooth with a stroll through Candy Heaven, you even get to sample as you browse through the bins and bins of candy!